IN THE PROTECTED LANDSCAPE OF BARAĆ CAVES

-All walkers, recreationists, nature lovers and Nordic walkers are bound to enjoy the three newly landscaped and marked walking trails in the Significant Landscape of Barać Caves.
-The walking trails have been landscaped by the Public Institution Barać Caves – for the management of protected natural values on the territory of the municipality of Rakovica, and all three trails are located within the protected area.
+All walkers, recreationists, nature lovers and Nordic walkers are bound to enjoy the three newly landscaped and marked walking trails in the Protected Landscape of Barać Caves.
+The walking trails have been landscaped by Public Institution Barać Caves – Protected Areas Management In the Municipality of Rakovica, and all three trails are located within the protected area.

 1,2 km – The Wolf Trail is the shortest, and the tour takes between 20-30 minutes (1,2 km).
 It is suitable for beginner walkers.